 - Here is a good paper on chirality in synthetic compounds and the issues.

-Listen to the K2 interview with research microbiologist, Kiran Krishnan:
+Listen to the K2 interview with research microbiologist, Kiran Krishnan (plays after the ad):

 Are You Taking Vitamin D or Calcium?

-If so, did your doctor also put you on a K2 supplement?
+If you're taking vitamin D or calcium, did your doctor also put you on a K2 supplement?
 Do you think they understand the way all of the fat soluble vitamins need each other to work together?
-Please comment and let us know, and if you’d also share this post using the buttons below, I’d be super grateful since I spent so much time on it.
+Please comment and let us know, and if you'd also share this post using the buttons below, I'd be super grateful since I spent so much time on it.
 Thanks! 🙂